keithalewis/math/eh.md

 The way this was dealt with in C was to set a global `errno` that users had to check after every call to `sqrt`.
-This did not work well with multi-threaded programs.
+This does not work well with multi-threaded programs.

 Programming languages
 should allow programmers to communicate what they think